-What do I have to do to get EITC?
+What do I have to do to get the EITC?

 EITC Impact on Other Government Benefits

-Refunds received from the Earned Income Tax Credit (EITC or EIC), the Child Tax Credit (CTC) or other refundable credits are not considered income and is not counted as a resource for at least 12 months from when your receive it for benefits or assistance under any Federal program or under any State or local program financed in whole or in part with Federal funds.
+A refund received as a result of taking the EITC, the Child Tax Credit (CTC) or other refundable credits is not considered income and can’t be counted as a resource for at least 12 months from when your receive it for benefits or assistance under any Federal program or under any State or local program financed in whole or in part with Federal funds.